MartinEBravo/minimax-algorithm/README.md

 ===

 # Objective
-The objective of this assignment is to implement the Minimax search algorithm for the best next possible move in the KTH Fishing Derby game tree.
+The objective of this repository is to implement the Minimax search algorithm for the best next possible move in the Fishing Derby game tree.

-The solution should be efficient, with a time limit per cycle of 75e-3 seconds.

-# Instructions
-Program a solution in the file player.py in the provided space for doing so.
-It is possible to submit the solution in different files if player.py imports correctly and without errors each of them.

 # Anaconda Installation and run